What is nocturia?

 What causes nocturia?

-What are the symptoms of nocturia?
+What are symptoms of nocturia?

-Nocturia symptoms include the following:
+Nocturia symptoms include:

 - Waking to urinate more than twice a night